Request to Join

 has invited you to join this group

-Dr. Matthew D. Alvin is a 2nd year radiology resident at the Johns Hopkins Hospital.
-He completed an internal medicine intern in the Osler Residency Program at the Johns Hopkins Hospital.
+Dr. Matthew D. Alvin is a 4th year radiology resident at the Johns Hopkins Hospital.
+He completed an internal medicine internship in the Osler Residency Program at the Johns Hopkins Hospital.
 Dr. Alvin graduated from Case Western Reserve University School of Medicine in five years after obtaining three separate Masters degrees in addition to his medical doctorate.
-Two of the Masters degrees (in Applied Anatomy (MS) and Bioethics (MA), respectively) were completed at Case Western Reserve University during his first two years of medical school.
+Two of the Masters degrees (in Applied Anatomy (MS) and Bioethics (MA)) were completed at Case Western Reserve University during his first two years of medical school.
 The third degree, a Master’s in Business Administration (MBA), was completed in one year at the University of Florida in Gainesville, FL.
-Dr. Alvin has published over 40 manuscripts in high impact journals, on topics including cost effectiveness, low back pain, quality of life outcomes, and on the USMLE.
-He also has taught for Kaplan Test Prep in MCAT, GMAT, ACT, and USMLE for the past six years.
+Dr. Alvin has published over 50 manuscripts in high impact journals, on topics including cost effectiveness, low back pain, quality of life outcomes, and the USMLE.
+He also has taught for Kaplan Test Prep in MCAT, GMAT, ACT, and USMLE for the past decade.
 As one of 21 nationally selected fourth year medical students, Dr. Alvin was named an American Medical Association Physician of Tomorrow in 2015.

 Anna C.E.
 Hurst, MD, MS, is an assistant professor of medical genetics in the department of genetics at the University of Alabama at Birmingham.
 She trained as a genetic counselor at the University of South Carolina School of Medicine (Columbia) and then completed her medical degree at the Medical University of South Carolina (Charleston).
 She is a board-certified pediatrician who completed pediatrics residency at Wake Forest Baptist Health (Winston-Salem, NC) and a medical genetics residency at UAB.
 Hurst is a clinician for the UAB Undiagnosed Disease Program, skeletal dysplasia clinic, and general genetics, and she provides genetic inpatient hospital consultations for patients at UAB and Children’s of Alabama.
 She is passionate about education and is the Assistant Program Director for the UAB Medical Genetics residency programs, including categorical training and training combining genetics with pediatrics, internal-medicine, or maternal-fetal-medicine.
 Her clinical interests include dysmorphology and congenital anomaly syndrome delineation, and she serves on the Scientific Advisory Board for Facial Dysmorphology Novel Analysis (FDNA).
 Her research focuses on expanding the availability of genomic sequencing for children with complex healthcare needs and incorporating phenotypic information into the interpretation of genomic data.